Signing up for hosting especially when you aren’t comfortable with technical lingo can be a bit intimidating.

 One of the first steps, when you sign up for an account, is to select a plan.
 In this post we’ll be focusing on WordPress, SiteGround does support other platforms as well such as (Magento, Joomla, plus more).

-Step 1: Pick a plan (there are 3 to choose from)
+Step 1: Pick a WordPress hosting plan

 The Startup Plan is for those with one website that has minimal traffic, this is great if you are just starting out as your traffic will be lower.